 The three legs of our investment stool represent the essential ingredients for a business to compound: an extraordinary business model, exceptional people, and abundant reinvestment opportunities.
-Elsewhere, my patners address the importance of a strong business model and exceptional people.
-My topic is reinvestment.
+Elsewhere, we address the importance of a strong business model and exceptional people.
+Here the topic is reinvestment.

 The people running a successful business are regularly faced with the decision: what to do with the cash earnings?
 At the most basic level, there are two possibilities.
 First, they can retain the cash and invest it with the aim of increasing the value of the business.
 This is what we call reinvestment.
 Second, they can pay out some or all of the cash to shareholders as a dividend.

 Right away, we can begin to understand why reinvestment is so critical.
 The ability to earn earnings upon earnings is essentially the definition of compounding.
 In the long run, we feel strongly that the rate at which the value of a business compounds will approximate its returns on reinvestment.

 With an outstanding reinvestor at the helm, even an ordinary business can become a remarkable compounding machine.
 There are abundant examples, including of course Berkshire Hathaway, which began its compounding journey as a struggling textile mill.

 And yet, we so often observe dividends being prioritized by investors and pundits.
 The reality is that dividends are the route to average returns, and our goal is decidedly to seek above-average returns.
 Excellence in reinvestment is the route to such returns.

 This is simply because markets recognize and put a high price on businesses with high returns on invested capital.
 The price a shareholder pays for a wonderful business is typically a substantial multiple of the actual capital invested in that business.
 And, unfortunately for the dividend-centric investor, it is this ratio of market price to invested capital that dictates the returns available to shareholders on any earnings paid out as dividends.